ChadGueli/bls/README.md

 The test file, which is 9.6 Mb and gets subsampled 100,000 times, runs in less than 30 minutes on modern laptops, and in under 10 minutes on high-end laptops.
 These observations were made on MacOS.
 With a 32-core processor in an HPC, the computation takes under 5 minutes.
 Using a for-loop and statsmodels, the same computation would take about 4 hours on a laptop.

 This project was originally created as a homework assignment for SBU AMS 598 with Dr. Song Wu.
 The goal was to use MapReduce to implement a linear regression bootstrap on data with 100,000 observations and 20 explanatory variables that ran in under 10 minutes on a SeaWulf cluster.
 Suffice it to say that we have overcome the task.
 In publishing this, I generalized the code a little and optimized it to run on a laptop.
 As such, I have stayed true to the assignment.
 I know that using joblib would make this run even faster, but multiprocessing is just fine.
-NOTE WELL, Prof. Wu knows that this repo is here, and if you submit my code, you will know fear.

 ## Usage